Planning a trip to the French capital and wondering what to pack for Paris in winter?

 The reality, though?
 Athleisure is IN and sneakers are a wonderful accessory to wear in Paris!
 I actually find high heels a rare sight in Western Europe (even at nightclubs!).
-To blend in with locals, choose white sneakers like these or go for a pair of Adidas or Vejas – I keep seeing them everywhere in Europe lately.
+To blend in with locals, go for a pair of Adidas or Vejas – I keep seeing them everywhere in Europe lately.

-Boots: If sneakers aren’t your jam, then go for ankle boots like these (they’re also waterproof!).
+Boots: If sneakers aren’t your jam, then go for ankle boots like these.
 Calf boots are also amazing for Paris in winter because they’ll add an extra layer over your legs.